dvidelabs/flatcc/README.md

     MyTable_as_root_with_identifier(buf, 0);

-And to build a buffer without and identifier use:
+And to build a buffer without an identifier use:

     MyTable_start_as_root_with_identifier(builder, 0);
     ...